Baker Center (Austin, Texas): Alamo Drafthouse Headquarters

-In one of the building's former classrooms are wax figures of Amish men and women seated at desks.
+In one of the building's former classrooms, wax figures of Amish men and women sit at desks.
 These figures originate from a museum in Pennsylvania, which Alamo Drafthouse co-owner Tim League had purchased.
 Following the purchase, League was unsure of where to store these figures, and decided to keep them in the Baker Center.

 In 2020, Alamo Drafthouse sought NRHP status for the Baker Center.
 It was added to the register in October 2023, which allotted the company a tax credit.

 In 2021, the film Lousy Carter conducted most of its filming at the Baker Center.
 The film was shown inside The Rosette on March 31, 2024.

+Following Sony's acquisition of Alamo Drafthouse in 2024, Alamo scaled down their presence from two floors, to half of one floor.
+As a result, they allowed tenants to rent the floors they formerly occupied.
+There are now 30 tenants, including the League of Women Voters, Travis Audubon Society, wine and holiday markets, interior designers, a photography studio, architectural firms, a coffee shop called Terrible Love, the Texas Archive of the Moving Image, the American Genre Film Archive, the Press Room, Save the Good Stuff, Austin Classical Guitar and a community garden.

+Terrible Love was originally a nearby coffee trailer, but tenant Studio Balcones built them a patio for their business.
+However, Terrible Love would then go on to occupy a refurnished boiler room in the community garden, leaving the patio to become a third place for visitors to the Baker Center.

+The community garden is a passion project of co-owner Karrie League.
+Although originally intended only for tenants, it is now also used by neighbors.